-The only Andrew Jackson Downing landscape still essentially intact, Springside was the 45-acre ornamental farm and summer estate of Matthew Vassar, the founder of Vassar College.
-In 1850, Vassar bought a portion of the Allen family farm as a possible rural cemetery site and immediately began improving the property, hiring Downing and his partner, Calvert Vaux.
+One of a very few largely intact landscapes by Andrew Jackson Downing in the United States, Springside was the 45-acre ornamental farm and summer estate of Matthew Vassar, founder of Vassar College.
+In 1850 Vassar bought a portion of the Allen family farm as a possible rural cemetery site, and immediately began improving the property, hiring Downing and his partner, Calvert Vaux.